Bharathkumardyavakkalavar/Item_dilevery_bot/_Footer.md

 ### GOALS
 ..

-### PROPOSED SYSTEM-
+### PROPOSED SYSTEM
-Usually, delivery robots are of two types autonomous and semiautonomous.
+Usually, robots are of two types autonomous and semiautonomous.
 A fully autonomous robot performs tasks on its own without any human interference.
 While a semi-autonomous robot is a system that can operate autonomously under some conditions but may require human intervention to achieve its assigned goals.
 Building a fully autonomous delivery robot is very technical and complex, so it would be better to build a semi-autonomous delivery robot that can also be controlled by a human.
-An Arduino can be used as the brain of the delivery robot
+An Arduino can be used as the brain of the delivery robot.
+It can be programmed to run automatically using sensors and the   HC-06 Bluetooth module can be used to control the delivery bot manually.
+Ultrasonic sensors can be used to detect obstacles and move away from them.
+This delivery bot can be used to deliver different items in an industry